hboutemy/MRELEASE-1114/README.md

 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-release-plugin:3.0.0:perform (default-cli) on project mrelease-1114: Maven execution failed, exit code: 1 -> [Help 1]
 ```

-To init the gpg agent, just run `mvn -Papache-release deploy` to have an interactive signing session.
+To init the gpg agent, just run `mvn gpg:sign` to have an interactive signing session taht won't fail.

 To get back to the failure, kill your gpg agent.